theramiyer/blog/content/page/privacy.md

 Read [Instagram's Data Policy](https://help.instagram.com/519522125107875) for more information.

+## Share buttons

+The share buttons (Facebook, Twitter, LinkedIn and WhatsApp) do not process your social media data on this site.
+They use the sharer {{< smallcaps URL >}} of the respective service with details about the post (post title, post {{< smallcaps URL >}}, post summary, etc.) as input parameters.
+All processing happens on the destination site.
+In other words, the share buttons do not track you until you click them.
+Once you click them, the destination site may track you.
+As such, this site collects no information from you using the share buttons.

 ---

 All claims about not tracking you hold good as long as the [privacy features of Hugo](https://gohugo.io/about/hugo-and-gdpr/) and those of the services work as expected.
 These do not come with any warranty; they are beyond my control.